Joint Doctor of Medicine and Master in Public Policy (MD/MPP)

 Admission: Matriculated MD students from Stanford's School of Medicine may apply for admission to the joint MPP/MD degree program.
 Applications are accepted anytime after a student has completed one year in the MD program.
 Students must obtain the permission of the School of Medicine to participate in the joint degree program.

 Time Required: Approximately 5 years.
-Students are required to devote two continuous years of full-time study to the completion of the first two years of the core MD curriculum.
+Students are required to devote the first two years of full-time study to the completion of the first two years of the core MD curriculum.
 Students will then devote one continuous academic year of study to the completion of the MPP core curriculum.
 At other times, the student may be enrolled in either unit and may take courses from either unit to satisfy the joint degree requirements.

 Public policy curriculum for MD/MPP joint degrees